hqnna/flake/README.md

 - **Shared** → Contains shared user and service config files.
 - **Secrets** → Contains encrypted secrets used across my machines.
+- **Hosts** → Contains per-host configuration files and other stuff.
   - **System** → Contains configuration files relating to the nixos system.
   - **Services** → Contains configuration files relating to system services.
   - **Users** → Contains user-specific configuration files and directories.

 Below you can see an ASCII file tree of how my flake is organized at a glance, and all files in it.